Course code Soci1013

 The aim of the study course is to provide students with knowledge about the community development approach and the practical aspects of its use in solving community socio-economic problems.
 During the study course the students are introduced to the concept and typology of communities developed in social sciences, community development approach and possibilities to involve communities in resolution of their socio-economic problems particularly focusing on territorial communities.
 The course also provides insight in theoretical and methodological approaches in community studies, which are useful in analysis of community processes; students are introduced to the process of community development and basic principles of its organization.

 Knowledge.
-Knows and understands community typology, community structure and processes (presentation 1); knows and understands the main principles of community development and its process (case studies, group work).
+Knows and understands community typology, community structure and processes (case study); knows and understands the main principles of community development and its process (group work 1).

 Skills.
-Ability to identify particular community types (presentation 1); ability to choose appropriate methodological approach and methods for identifying community needs and problems (case studies, group work, presentation 2, essay); ability to plan community development process (presentation 2, essay); ability to perform tasks responsibly and within time and to explain and justify their choices (presentations, case studies, group work, essay); ability to discuss and communicate freely on task performance and results (group work, presentation of the essay).
+Ability to identify particular community types (case study); ability to choose appropriate methodological approach and methods for identifying community needs and problems (group work 2, case study); ability to plan community development process (case study); ability to perform tasks responsibly and within time and to explain and justify their choices (group works, case study); ability to discuss and communicate freely on task performance and results (group works, presentation of the case study).
+Competence.
+In collaboration with different stakeholders, ability to identify and analyse community needs and problems (case study); by employing community development approach, ability to respond to community needs and resolve problems (case study).

 1. The concept of community and the typology of communities. - 1 hour